 It's great to be here.

-Well, it's it's great to talk to you.
+Well, it's great to talk to you.

 You are a real American hero.

-Um unfortunately uh you lost your job or were suspended without pay.
+Unfortunately, you lost your job or were suspended without pay.

 Yes, sir.

-Uh well it's a great opportunity to be with you today.
+Well, it's a great opportunity to be with you today.

 Thank you very much.

-And so I went to work for the highest level strategy office in the Pentagon, and uh what I found is that uh the office over time has really become derelict in its duties.
+And what I've found is that the office over time has really become derelict in its duties.

-The Washington Post put out a multi-day series on the tragedy of our role in Afghanistan for 18 years, the longest war we fought in our history that has been conducted without a strategy.
+The Washington Post put out a multi-day series on the tragedy of our role in Afghanistan for 18 years, the longest war we fought in our history, that has been conducted without a strategy.

-Uh and this is the Sean Annity show.
+And this is the Sean Annity Show.

 Is that correct?